rustaceanrob/kyoto/CHECKLIST.md

 #### Filters

 - [ ] API
-  - [ ] Compute block filter from block
+  - [ ] Compute block filter from block?
   - [x] Check set inclusion given filter
 - [ ] Chain
   - [x] Manage a queue of proposed header chains
   - [x] Find disputes
   - [x] Broadcast the next CF header message to all peers
-  - [ ] Resolve disputes by downloading blocks
+  - [ ] Resolve disputes by downloading blocks?
   - [x] Add new filters to the chain, verifying with the `FilterHash`
 - [ ] Optimizations
   - [x] Hashmap the `BlockHash` to `FilterHash` relationship in memory